 Metal detectors are not allowed in any park area except to locate lost personal property when authorized by a Special Activity Permit.

-Loggerhead sea turtles are protected by law.
+Loggerhead and other sea turtles are protected by law.
 Anyone who harms the turtles, nests or hatchlings is subject to prosecution.
 Do not enter marked nesting sites on foot or by vehicle.

 Bald eagles are protected by law.
 It is illegal to kill, harass or possess—dead or alive—any eagle or part of an eagle, including feathers and talons.
 Convictions related to such violations may result in fines as high as $20,000 and imprisonment for one year.